mlevit/aws-auto-cleanup/app/README.md

 #### Services

-Service-specific settings.
-This includes which services and resources are cleaned, and how long they can remain active within AWS before Auto Cleanup deletes them.
+Service-specific settings indicating the supported AWS services and resources and their lifespan.

 | Service           | Resource Type            | Clean | TTL | Comment                                                        |
 | ----------------- | ------------------------ | ----- | --- | -------------------------------------------------------------- |